 Biomedical Informatics Educational Programs

 The overall goal of the OHSU Biomedical Informatics Graduate Program is to train future professionals, researchers, and leaders in the broad area of biomedical and health informatics.
 The program is offered at the graduate level, so students must have a baccalaureate degree to be admitted.
-The Biomedical Informatics Graduate Program features two tracks:• Clinical Informatics (CI)
+The Biomedical Informatics Graduate Program features two tracks:• Health & Clinical Informatics (HCIN)

 Each of these tracks represent a focus of study within biomedical informatics, and the tracks partially overlap, representing our view that our overall program is focused on the larger field of biomedical and health informatics, although students and professionals work within specific areas of the field.
 We are also advancing our curriculum in data science and analytics.

 The following matrix lists Degree Offerings for each track, and whether they are available on-campus and/or online.
 Click the links for more information on the specific degrees.

 OHSU's Biomedical Informatics Graduate Program has tuition and fees comparable to similar programs, but offers a greater return-on-investment.
 The high value of our program can be found in:

 - Cutting-edge curriculum, based on a solid foundation and CAHIIM's accreditation standards

 - Access to state-of-the-art systems, including the Epic electronic health record

 - Faculty who are international leaders in research and practice